-Studies show that a 20-year worker has a 3-in-10 chance of becoming disabled before reaching retirement age.
+Did you know studies show that a 20-year worker has a 3-in-10 chance of becoming disabled before reaching retirement age?

 SSI stands for Supplemental Security Income.
 Social Security administers this program.
 The program pays monthly benefits to people with limited income and resources who are disabled, blind or age 65 or older.
 Blind or disabled children are also eligible for SSI benefits.

 Many people who are eligible for SSI benefits may also be entitled to receive Social Security benefits.
 In fact, the application for SSI benefits is also an application for Social Security benefits.

 The SSI program provides cash to meet basic needs for food, clothing and shelter.

 The dollar amount of SSI benefits depends on the beneficiary’s income and whether they live alone, with others, in the household of another or in a residential care facility.

 To receive SSI benefits you must be disabled, blind or at least 65 years old and have “limited” income and resources.

 SSI Benefits for Children